Amy Greenwood: Storylines

 Amy's daughter, Zara Selwyn (Freya Van Dyke) catches her mother having a threesome with Ned and Levi.
 Zara tells Amy that she is unhappy in Cairns.
 Zara asks Amy to end her polyamorous relationship and spend time with her, which she does.
 Zara begins working at Harold's Café.
 Unconvinced, Zara claims that Levi has sexually harassed her which ruins Amy and Levi's relationship.
 Zara makes an enemy of Toadie after spiking jelly shots eaten by Toadie's daughter.
 Amy gets a parental spray from Toadie, who is angry that Zara is evading punishment constantly.
 After The Flamingo Bar is destroyed during a storm, Amy learns that her job is not being renewed and she is forced to seek new employment.
 She irrationally purchases a food van, which dries out her bank account and angers Zara.

 Amy is convinced that she had developed a crush on Toadie, who is about to marry Melanie Pearson (Lucinda Cowden).
 Amy eventually admits her feelings and runs to Cairns in embarrassment.
 In Cairns, she is approached by Joel Samuels, who makes Amy realise she is not in love with Toadie, but in love with the idea of being in a relationship.
 Amy attends Toadie and Melanie's wedding and reception party on Ramsay Street, where she tells Toadie that she has found a sperm donor so she can have another child, which she has long awaited for.
+Lance returns and reveals that he has agreed to be the donor.
+Off-screen, Amy then gives birth to a son and names him Kai.